arimartorano/breastcanceranalysis/README.md

 ![Methodology-11-4-2023](https://github.com/arimartorano/breastcanceranalysis/assets/113561746/28b5353c-8532-450e-9534-62aced022b8d)

-As always in order to get started I had to clean the csv file from kaggle (https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset/data) using python functions and libraries then dropped all the null values.
-Once the data was validated it was time to dive into the EDA and the CDA  by using logistic regression, random forest classifer, and bagging classifer.
+As always in order to get started I had to clean the csv file from kaggle (https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset/data) using python functions and libraries I, then dropped all the null values.
+Once the data was validated it was time to dive into the EDA and the CDA  by using logistic regression, random forest classifer, and bagging classifer, and more!

 ![Visuals-Findings-11-4-2023 2](https://github.com/arimartorano/breastcanceranalysis/assets/113561746/a5a0dd20-0875-486a-99fa-119814175e55)